 Elder abuse has detrimental effects that can seriously affect the victim’s well-being for years to come.
 A recent study found that elders who suffered abuse had a 300% higher risk of dying compared to those who did not experience any mistreatment.
 Elder financial abuse and fraud costs older Americans up to $36.5 billion annually.
 It is likely that the economic and health impacts of elder abuse are actually higher, as many cases go unreported.

 Elder abuse is against the law.
 Law enforcement officers and prosecutors can use several tactics to bring those who abuse this vulnerable population to justice.
 Knowing how to spot signs of elder abuse and report it to proper authorities can help stop the vicious cycle.

 Seek Immediate, Aggressive Representation

 If you or your loved one is in immediate danger of abuse, dial 911 or call the police right away.
-If you or a loved one has sustained injuries or you suspect abuse or neglect by a nursing home, care facility or caregiver, please also call our firm to schedule a free, no-obligation consultation.
-Your loved one and their well-being may be dependent upon you taking immediate action.
+If you or a loved one has sustained injuries or you suspect abuse or neglect by a nursing home, care facility or caregiver, please also call our firm.
+Schedule a free, no-obligation consultation with our Phoenix nursing home abuse lawyers.
+Your loved one and his or her well-being may be dependent upon you taking immediate action.